surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 Witker reported which also lets me segregate the playback ratio from the pitch shift properly.
 Update the JSON parsing with a technical issue so Evil has one less issue to make I guess.
 And merge that and start thinking about zone playback modes.
+So add at least the data members for playback mode, start and stop sample point and start and stop loop point.
+Then call it a day.

 ## Day 31 (2023-03-12)